licensezero/guide.licensezero.com/index.md

 [licensezero.com](https://licensezero.com) can sell private licenses on your behalf.
 A [command line interface](https://github.com/licensezero/cli) makes it easy for users to buy all the private licenses they need for a project at once, with a single credit card transaction.
 [Stripe](https://stripe.com) processes payments directly to an account in your name.
 The same command line interface makes it easy for you to sign up, start offering private licenses for sale, and set pricing.

-This "dual licensing" model is not new.
+This [public-private licensing model](https://indieopensource.com/public-private), also know as "dual licensing", is not new.
 [MySQL](https://www.mysql.com/about/legal/licensing/oem/) pioneered it decades ago, and important projects like [Qt](https://www1.qt.io/licensing/) and [MongoDB](https://www.mongodb.com/community/licensing) continue it, successfully, today.
-License Zero evolves the dual licensing model by making it useful for more kinds of software, and by making it practical for independent developers who can't or don't want to set up companies.
+License Zero evolves the public-private licensing model by making it work for more kinds of software, and by making it practical for independent developers who can't or don't want to set up companies.

 ## <a id="public-licenses">Public Licenses</a>